byteduck/BENG183/final_stuff/final_paper.md

 ### Principle

-RNA-seq is a high-throughput sequencing technique that involves the following key steps:
+RNA-seq involves the following key steps:

 1. **RNA Extraction**: Total RNA is isolated from a sample of interest, which can be cells, tissues, or even single cells.